WallarooLabs/blog.wallaroolabs.com/content/post/data-redundancy.md

   Also, the server prohibits multiple clients writing to the same file simultaneously.

+* GET: retrieve a file's contents.
-* GET is more similar to HTTP's GET command than to the FTP command combination of PASV and RETR.
-It is used to retrieve a file's contents.
+  It is more similar to HTTP's GET command than to the FTP command combination of PASV and RETR.
 The DOS server's GET command permits partial reads of the file by specifying a starting offset and maximum number of bytes to send to the client.

-* LIST, list files in the current directory.
-This feature isn't mentioned in the requirements list above, but it is useful for a Wallaroo worker client to discover the names & sizes of files stored in its own private directory.
+* LIST: list files in the current directory.
+This feature isn't mentioned in the requirements list above, but it is useful for a Wallaroo worker client to discover the names and sizes of files stored in its own private directory.

-* QUIT, which terminates a DOS client session.
+* QUIT: terminates a DOS client session.

 ## Examples of Wallaroo clusters with DOS servers providing data redundancy